 What is housing like?

-In Assisi, you will be staying in a boutique hotel in the heart of town, across from Santa Chiara Church.
+In Assisi, you will be staying in a pilgrimage retreat house, run by the Franciscan Sisters of the Atonement.
+It is in the heart of the town close to Santa Chiara Church.

 Also, know in advance that space is a premium in European cities - everything is smaller: apartments, houses, hotels, and hostels.
 And, depending on pandemic conditions, these locations are subject to change.